val314159/christophergs.github.io/_posts/2016-12-18-python-datetime.md

 When you first use `datetime`, you are likely to spend a while messing around with `strftime` and `strptime`.
 It's worth understanding exactly what these are doing to reduce wasted effort.

 All `date`, `time` and `datetime` support a `strftime()` method.
 This creates a string representation of the given object with an explicit format (that you specify).
-The format codes are a little counter intuitive, and it is [well worth reviewing them](http://strftime.org/) to avoid long debugging sessions
+The format codes are a little counter intuitive, and it is [well worth reviewing them](http://strftime.org/) to avoid long debugging sessions.

 Conversely, the `strptime()` method creates a `datetime` object from a string representation of a date and time, with the format passed in to help the method understand the string.